 Day 2: Loch Lomond, Glen Coe & Fort William

-Leave Glasgow right after breakfast to make your way up north.
-You will be happy to have the entire day at your disposal, because even if the drive from Glasgow to Fort William theoretically takes less than 3 hours, the scenic stops along the way and the windy roads will slow you down significantly.
+Leave Glasgow right after breakfast to make your way north.
+You will be happy to have the entire day at your disposal because even if the drive from Glasgow to Fort William theoretically takes less than 3 hours, the scenic stops along the way and the windy roads will slow you down significantly.

 Stop 1: Loch Lomond

 Loch Lomond is Scotland’s largest lake (or loch, as the Scots call them) and it’s southernmost end lies only 45 minutes drive from Glasgow.
-Most tour busses will stop either in Balloch or in Luss, but I personally prefer the scenic points further north along the Loch, particularly the car park in Inveruglas.
+Most tour buses will stop either in Balloch or in Luss, but I personally prefer the scenic points further north along the Loch, particularly the car park in Inveruglas.

 Stop 2: Glen Coe

 Glen Coe is the kind of place that dreams are made of – or James Bond films.
 You chose which one you prefer.
-Driving through Glen Coe is like traveling back in time; there are so many stories to be told about it.
+Driving through Glen Coe is like travelling back in time; there are so many stories to be told about it.

 Stop 3: Fort William

 It takes only 15 minutes to drive from Fort William to the car park of the Nevis Range Mountain Resort from where a gondola brings you further up the mountain Aonach Mor, right beside Ben Nevis.
 With too little time for the strenuous hike up Ben Nevis (this is not a tourist trail!) this is the next best alternative to climbing the UK’s highest peak.

 Day 3: Road to the Isles & Isle of Skye

-Once you have arrived in Mallaig get your ferry ticket sorted (ideally you’d book this in advance, especially during the busy summer months) and kill some time with a takeaway of fresh fish & chips – but beware of the sea gulls at the harbour!
+Once you have arrived in Mallaig get your ferry ticket sorted (you should book this in advance, especially during the busy summer months) and kill some time with a takeaway of fresh fish & chips – but beware of the seagulls at the harbour!